Acceleration by Random Stepsizes: Hedging, Equalization, and the Arcsine Stepsize Schedule: Conclusion and future work

 \begin{itemize} \item Is it possible to de-randomize Theorem~\ref{thm:sep:main}, i.e., construct a deterministic stepsize schedule which achieves the fully accelerated rate for separable functions?
 If so, a natural conjecture would be some ordering of the Chebyshev stepsize schedule. \item Does the Arcsine Stepsize Schedule fully accelerate on general (non-separable) convex functions?
 If not, can any randomized stepsize schedule improve over the Silver Convergence Rate for general convex functions? \end{itemize}

 There are also many questions about extensions to other optimization settings of interest.
 For other settings, what is the optimal stepsize distribution if not Arcsine?
 In any setting, is there a provable benefit of using non-i.i.d.\ stepsizes?
-Can random stepsizes be alternatively understood through discretization analyses of continuous-time gradient flows?
+Can random stepsizes be alternatively understood through discretization analyses of continuous-time gradient flows, or via the continuized framework of~\citep{continuized}?
 While other mechanisms for acceleration (e.g., momentum) are now well understood~\citep{d2021acceleration}, little is known about acceleration via randomness.